oracle/graal/docs/tools/vscode/graalvm/native-image-debugging.md

 This could be some uncalled library or some unreachable methods.
 The VS Code extension recognises these elimitations and will grey out both the body of eliminated method and the method call.
 The shaded code is not a part of the native executable.

+## Learn More

+Get hands-on lab experience debugging a native executable using the Oracle Linux environment in Oracle Cloud by running this dedicated lab: [GraalVM Native Image Debugging](https://luna.oracle.com/lab/cbe9d331-5dbc-4300-a5ca-20b88346cbcf/steps).